destairdenbi/training-material/2019-03-06_denbi_training_in_rostock/README.md

 ## Poster session

 The poster session will be held in the same room that we'll use throughout the whole 3 days training event.
-You can choose whether to bring an A1/A0 poster, as well as a PDF version to be shown using our projector.
+Due to space limitations, we cannot hang posters, however, you should bring a PDF version that will be shown using our projector.
 Please prepare a 5 minutes pitch presentation: every poster will be presented to the whole class.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>